swapniljukariya/Quickbites/README.md

-Here's a more structured and detailed **README.md** template tailored for your **QuickBites** project:

----

 # QuickBites 🍔🍕

 **QuickBites** is a modern food ordering web application where users can browse restaurants, filter them based on preferences, and search for their favorite meals.
 Built using React, it provides a smooth and interactive user experience.
+It also includes a **Contact Us** page powered by **EmailJS**, allowing users to send messages without requiring a backend.

 ---